High School Football: GW-Danville floats by Magna Vista at Smith River

 "They played really well.
 We didn't play as well as we have, but they definitely played really well," said MVHS coach Joe Favero of his team's opponent.
 "They're a good football team and the way they executed tonight, they're hard to stop.
 I thought they did a good job up front starting with the offensive line and they controlled the line of scrimmage, for sure.
 Their offensive line just pushed us back."

-Edmunds scored the first two touchdowns of the game on G.W.'s second and third possessions, running in from 11 and 7 yards.
+Edmunds scored the first two touchdowns of the game on G.W.'s second and third possessions, running in from 11 and seven yards.

-The Eagles scored three more times in the first half on an interception return by Zavion Adams, and two 1-yard TD runs by Sha'Kobe Hairston.
+The Eagles scored three more times in the first half on an interception return by Zavion King, and two 1-yard TD runs by Hairston.

-Both of Magna Vista's touchdowns came courtesy of Dakavis Preston in the second quarter.
-Preston ran in from 9 yards out , and gave the Warriors some momentum just before the half, returning a kickoff by G.W. to bring Magna Vista within three scores.
+Both of Magna Vista's touchdowns came in the second quarter courtesy of Dakavis Preston.
+Preston ran in from nine yards out, and gave the Warriors some momentum just before the half, returning a kickoff by G.W. to bring Magna Vista within three scores.

 "Edmunds is a heck of a back, but they have a couple of kids who can really run the ball and they executed and didn't make mistakes and played the way they needed to," Favero said.
 "It put us in a bind, for sure.